 OpenPrinting is participating in Google Summer of Code 2013

-The deadline for student applications for this year's Google Summer of Code has passed and we got good student applications for at least some of the project ideas we have offered.
-From now on until May 27 we will decide who of the candidates will work for us and assign mentors to them.
+The deadline for student applications for this year's Google Summer of Code has passed and we got good student applications for at least some of the project ideas we have offered: Anshul Kushwaha will develop a lightweight CUPS-only filter replacing the universal filter foomatic-rip, Joe Simon will work on a color management printing extension for CUPS, and Jannes Jeising and Anton Kirilenko will improve the OpenPrinting web application to add new functionality.

 OpenPrinting Summit 2013 together with PWG Meeting at Apple in Cupertino on May 14-17